Chiropractic controversy and criticism: Ethics and claims

 A study of California disciplinary statistics during 1997–2000 reported 4.5 disciplinary actions per 1000 chiropractors per year, compared to 2.27 for medical doctors, and the incident rate for fraud was 9 times greater among chiropractors (1.99 per 1000 chiropractors per year) than among medical doctors (0.20).
+Public trust in chiropractors remains mixed.
+While many patients report positive experiences, surveys consistently rank chiropractors lower in perceived honesty and ethical standards compared to other healthcare providers.
 According to a 2006 Gallup Poll of U.S. adults, when asked how they would "rate the honesty and ethical standards of people in these different fields", chiropractic compared unfavorably with mainstream medicine.
 When chiropractic was rated, it "rated dead last amongst healthcare professions".
 While 84% of respondents considered nurses' ethics "very high" or "high", only 36% felt that way about chiropractors.
 Other healthcare professions ranged from 38% for psychiatrists, to 62% for dentists, 69% for other medical doctors, 71% for veterinarians, and 73% for druggists or pharmacists.
 Similar results were found in the 2003 Gallup Poll.
 Chiropractic authors have placed these results in perspective in articles, with one writing that "we were the least trusted and least believed health care discipline", and another writing that chiropractors who use unethical marketing methods "poison the well" for others in the profession, and that they "might be responsible for the negative opinion people have about the ethics of the chiropractic profession."
 Many chiropractors have sought to address their minor status within the U.S. medical community by attending practice-building seminars to assist chiropractors to persuade their patients of the efficacy of their treatments, increase their revenue, and boost their morale as unorthodox medical practitioners.